jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 60HA Work preparation exercise
-(1) The chief executive may request a person to whom this section applies— (a) to participate in one mandatory interview each year until the person is required to comply with the work test; and (b) to participate in one activity under subsection (2)(b), but only in the year before the date that the person's youngest dependent child attains the particular age giving rise to an obligation on that person to comply with the work test.
+(1) The chief executive may request a person to whom this section applies— (a) to participate in 1 mandatory interview each year until the person is required to comply with the work test; and (b) to participate in 1 activity under subsection (2)(b), but only in the year before the date that the person's youngest dependent child attains the particular age giving rise to an obligation on that person to comply with the work test.
 (2) A work preparation exercise is either or both of the following:
   (a) a mandatory interview by or on behalf of the chief executive:
   (b) an activity, set by the chief executive, for the purpose of preparing a person for employment.